Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy

 fo value, a forensics report in format rf is sent to the email address defined in fo setting in the DMARC record can be a list of colon-separated values.
-The accepted values are: 0report if both DKIM and SPF fail alignment
+The accepted values are: 0 send DMARC failure report if both DKIM and SPF fail alignment (default)

 1 send DMARC failure report if either DKIM or SPF fails alignment